 Promissory Notes Payable by HP A&M in Default.
 60 of the 80 properties the Company originally acquired from HP A&M are subject to outstanding promissory notes payable to third parties that are secured by deeds of trust on the Company's properties and water rights, as well as mineral interests.
-During the Company's fiscal year ended August 31, 2012, HP A&M defaulted on over 50% of the promissory notes and informed the Company that it does not intend to pay any of the amounts owed on the remaining notes.
+HP A&M has now defaulted on all of the promissory notes and informed the Company that it does not intend to pay any of the amounts owed.
 HP A&M owed approximately \$9.6 million of principal and accrued interest at the time of default.
 These promissory notes are secured by approximately 14,000 acres of land and 16,882 FLCC shares representing water rights owned by the Company.